AG 9: The role of semantic extension and pragmatics in synchronic language change, language development and language variation

 The experimental study of semantic extension in novel communication systems

-Anna Kapron-King, Simon Kirby, Graeme Trousdale, Kenny Smith (University of Edinburgh)
+Anna Kapron-King, Simon Kirby, Graeme Trousdale & Kenny Smith (Edinburgh)

 Grammatical unidirectionality is not reflected in individual preferences when performing artificial semantic extension